Choosing a gynaecologist in Singapore

 You may want to ask your doctor about about their opinion regarding the routine use ultrasounds or doppler, how they feel about C-section and episiotomies.
 You can't predict what your individual situation will require, but you can get an idea of the doctor's general approach to care and practice patterns from his or her responses to these questions.

 If you’re about to become a mum for the second time, it is usually advisable to stick with the gynaecologist that you saw when you were pregnant the first time round as he/she would be more familiar with you and your medical history and you more comfortable with him/her.

-Once you have chosen which gynaecologists you will see, it’s a good idea to narrow down which hospital you want to give birth in.
+Once you have chosen which gynaecologist in Singapore you will see, it's a good idea to narrow down which hospital you want to give birth in.
 Do check out our comprehensive review of all the maternity hospitals in Singapore.